Jamie Oliver

-Oliver reached the public eye when his series The Naked Chef premiered in 1999.
-In 2005, he opened a campaign, Feed Me Better, to introduce schoolchildren to healthier foods, which was later backed by the government.
-He was the owner of a restaurant chain, Jamie Oliver Restaurant Group, which opened its first restaurant, Jamie's Italian, in Oxford in 2008.
-The chain went into administration in May 2019.
+Oliver reached the public eye when his BBC Two series The Naked Chef premiered in 1999.
+In 2005, he started a campaign, Feed Me Better, to introduce schoolchildren to healthier foods, which was later backed by the government.
+He was the owner of a restaurant chain, Jamie Oliver Restaurant Group, which opened its first restaurant, Jamie's Italian, The chain went into administration in May 2019.

+Oliver is the second-best-selling British author, behind J. K. Rowling, and the best-selling British non-fiction author.
+As of February 2019, Oliver had sold more than 14.55 million books.
 His TED Talk won him the 2010 TED Prize.
 In June 2003, Oliver was made a Member of the Order of the British Empire for "services to the hospitality industry".